 [8] The Tenants' submissions and evidence collectively is summarized as follows.
-The Tenants understand that a rent increase is needed for the Landlords, however, the amount is a lot at one time.
-Further, one of the tenants testified that they are on a budget and such a rent increase will be difficult when meeting the budget requirements.
+The rent increase is a lot at one time and should be increased over time.
+Financial hardship as a result of such a large increase.

 Adjustments to the Statement